zenml-io/zenml/docs/book/stacks-and-components/component-guide/model-deployers/custom.md

 1. Create a class that inherits from the `BaseModelDeployer` class and implements the abstract methods.
 2. If you need to provide any configuration, create a class that inherits from the `BaseModelDeployerConfig` class and add your configuration parameters.
 3. Bring both the implementation and the configuration together by inheriting from the `BaseModelDeployerFlavor` class.
 Make sure that you give a `name` to the flavor through its abstract property.
+4. Create a service class that inherits from the `BaseService` class and implements the abstract methods.
+This class will be used to represent the deployed model server in ZenML.

 Once you are done with the implementation, you can register it through the CLI.
 Please ensure you **point to the flavor class via dot notation**: